 Data is everywhere.
 It floats around your health club, and it’s just waiting to be used.
 Every action your members take is a data point that can be analyzed.
 But data only delivers value when it’s being used, analyzed, and made actionable.
 Only then will it help you adapt your services to members’ needs and optimize business performance.

 Big Data, Big Deal

 Research shows that companies who gain insights into customer behavior through data analysis outperform their peers by 85% in sales growth.
-Business Analytics solutions can help visualize important data in graphs, tables and dashboards, which is crucial to identify opportunities for growth and understanding member behavior within your business.
+Business Analytics solutions can help visualize important data in graphs, tables, and dashboards, which is crucial to identify opportunities for growth and understanding member behavior within your business.

-Using Business Analytics, loan companies found out that iPhone users repay their loans more often than Android users, and as such a user should be able to loan a higher amount, when visiting their site with an iPhone.
-The latter is a true example how data influences business decisions.
+Using Business Analytics, loan companies found out that iPhone users repay their loans more often than Android users, and as such a user should be able to loan a higher amount when visiting their site with an iPhone.
+The latter is a true example of how data influences business decisions.
 But let’s discuss how you could make data work for your facility.

 The State of Data in the Fitness Industry

 Too often businesses in the fitness industry are still reliant on data handling methods that quite limited, and often even non-existent beyond the basic revenue and member growth metrics.
 It is still the norm to work with spreadsheets or limited dashboards and thus keep data siloed, which makes management, analysis, and cross-referencing more time consuming than it needs to be.

 Many other industries, such as finance and e-commerce, are already highly data-driven and are evidence of the proven success that is yielded when adopting data-led management practices.
 And a recent study by MIT’s Center for Digital Business showed a blanket 4% increase in productivity and 6% profit increase for businesses who implemented data into management decisions.
 In today’s competitive fitness market, this can make the difference between profit and loss.